dstackai/dstack/docs/index.md

 # Introduction to dstack

-`dstack` is a command-line utility to run ML workflows in the cloud, while keeping your workflows highly reproducible.
+`dstack` is a lightweight command-line utility that lets you run ML workflows in the cloud, while keeping them highly reproducible.

 ## Introduction